cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-(blobless).md

 1. Open the Filza app and navigate to `/Library/Managed Preferences/mobile`
 1. Open the `com.apple.MobileAsset.plist` file
 1. Set `MobileAssetAssetAudience` to `c724cb61-e974-42d3-a911-ffd4dce11eda`
+1. Reboot your device
+    - Alternatively, run `launchctl reboot userspace` in a terminal to run a userspace reboot

 ## Restoring rootFS